 Since I didn’t have anyone to talk to, I wrote and drew.
 My earliest journal was a slim purple book with some lavender flower on the front and a list of prompts inside – stuff about my best friends, crushes, and favorite color.
 I can’t even look at it these days because what I actually wrote inside (aside from my favorite color and adoration of fluffy kittens) was so raw, angry, and painful that just seeing the cover inside my huge journal storage box makes me cringe a little.
 The next one, a bright yellow cover with cats all over it, was much the same.
 I even have a large black hardcover sketchbook from my dad where alongside drawings of kissy faces and bunny-girls are swirling vortexes, stick figures leaping off buildings, and “I want to die” scribbled in blue crayon.
 The sketchbook was from 1993 – I had just turned 11 years old.

 Journals became my safe place.
 At first just to express myself, a place to be angry or sad when I wasn’t allowed to be in real life.
 To question why people teased me, why I felt a certain way, to regret things I did or didn’t do.
 As it (and I) evolved, it was where I hammered out my opinions about the world, picked at the edges of my own unnaturalness, decided where I stood and who I thought was worth standing with.
-Dreams were shared there – both my crazy nigthttime visions and what I hoped to accomplish in the world, and all the scariest things about myself.
+Dreams were shared there – both my crazy night time visions and what I hoped to accomplish in the world.
+It was there I wrote all the scariest things about myself.
 My journals all document the journey to who I am today – all in a safe(ish), judgement-free space.

 I don’t even know how many journals I have now – I keep them tucked away in a big old cardboard box.
 Slowly, I’ve been scanning them over the years into digital form where I can still look back on them, without worrying about them disintegrating over time or taking up valuable apartment storage space.
-And I still journal today, though most of my scribblings these days are keeping track of my medical minutia and appointments.
+And I still journal today, though most of my scribbling these days are keeping track of my medical minutia, appointments and other Big Bad Adult Stuff.
+I still vent a lot in them, but nowhere the amount or the vehemence that I used to; I have trustworthy people around me to help with that now.
 But I’m still a huge supporter of the practice of journaling as a means of healing, gaining perspective, and generally coping with the insanity of living.

-Happily, my adult experience with therapy was a much better one.
-But my journals will likely always be my first and main messy sandbox for working my way through my problems.
+Now I’m not saying that therapy can’t be helpful or that a journal can replace a trained professional.
+This is just my experience.
+Happily, my adult experience with therapy was a much better one then the ones during my childhood, but my journals will likely always be my first and main messy sandbox for working my way through my problems.